Bioconductor/bioconductor.org/content/news/bioc_2_10_release.md

 cummeRbund
 ----------

- Version Date Category
- 1.1.5   <NA> <NA>
- 1.1.4   <NA> <NA>
- 1.1.3   <NA> <NA>
- 1.1.1   <NA> <NA>
- Text
+Changes in version 1.1.5:

+BUG FIXES

- Bugfixes: - Fixed minor bug in database setup that caused instability\nwith cuffdiff --no-diff argument.  - Fixed bug in csDendro method for\nCuffData objects.
+- Fixed minor bug in database setup that caused instability with cuffdiff --no-diff argument. oFixed bug in csDendro method for CuffData objects.

+Changes in version 1.1.4:

+NEW FEATURES

+- Added MAplot() method to CuffData objects.

+BUG FIXES

- New Features: - Added MAplot() method to CuffData objects.
-Bugfixes:\n- Finished abrupt migration to reshape2.
-As a result fixed a bug in\nwhich 'cast' was still required for several functions and could not\nbe found.
-Now appropriately using 'dcast' or 'acast'.  - Fixed minor\nbug in CuffFeature::fpkmMatrix
+- Finished abrupt migration to reshape2.
+As a result fixed a bug in which 'cast' was still required for several functions and could not be found.
+Now appropriately using 'dcast' or 'acast'.

- New Features: - getSig() has been split into two functions: getSig()\nnow returns a vector of ids (no longer a list of vectors), and\ngetSigTable() returns a 'testTable' of binary values indicating\nwhether or not a gene was significant in a particular comparison.  -\nAdded ability in getSig() to limit retrieval of significant genes to\ntwo provided conditions (arguments x & y). (reduces time for function\ncall if you have a specific comparison in mind a priori) * When you\nspecify x & y with getSig(), q-values are recalculated from just\nthose selected tests to reduce impact of multiple testing correction.\n* If you do not specificy x & y getSig() will return a vector of\ntracking_ids for all comparisons (with appropriate MTC).  - You can\nnow specify an 'alpha' for getSig() and getSigTable() [ 0.05 by\ndefault to match cuffdiff default ] by which to filter the resulting\nsignificance calls.  - Added csSpecificity() method: This method\nreturns a feature-X-condition matrix (same shape as fpkmMatrix) that\nprovides a 'condition-specificity' score * defined as 1-(JSdist(p,q))\nwhere p is is the density of expression (probability vector of\nlog(FPKM+1)) of a given gene across all conditions, and q is the unit\nvector for that condition (ie. perfect expression in that particular\ncondition) * specificity = 1.0 if the feature is expressed\nexclusively in that condition - Created csDendro() method: This\nmethod returns a object of class 'dendrogram' (and plots using grid)\nof JS distances between conditions for all genes in a CuffData,\nCuffGeneSet, or CuffFeatureSet object.  * Useful for identifying\nrelationships between conditions for subsets of features - New visual\ncues in several plot types that indicates the quantification status\n('quant_stat' field) of a particular gene:condition.
-This information\nis useful to indicate whether or not to trust the expression values\nfor a given gene under a specific condition, and may provide insight\ninto outlier expression values.  * This feature can be disabled by\nsetting showStatus=F.  - csDensity() is now available for\nCuffFeatureSet and CuffGeneSet objects Bugfixes: - Fixed bug in\ngetGenes that may have resulted in long query lag for retrieving\npromoter diffData.
-As a result all calls to getGenes should be\nsignificanly faster.  - CuffData fpkm argument 'features' now returns\nappropriate data.frame (includes previously un-reported data fields).\n- Replaced all instances of 'ln_fold_change' with the actual\n'log2_fold_change'.
-Values were previously log2 fold change but\ndatabase headers were not updated to reflect this.  - Fixed bug that\ncould cause readCufflinks() to die with error when using\nreshape2::melt instead of reshape::melt.
-Notes: - ***The structure\nof the underlying database has changed in this version.
-As a\nconsequence, you must rebuild you cuffData.db file to use new\nversion. readCufflinks(rebuild=T)*** - Updated vignette - A\n'fullnames' logical argument was added to fpkmMatrix.
-If True,\nrownames for fpkmMatrix will be a concatenation of gene_short_name\nand tracking_id.
-This has the added benefit of making row labels in\ncsHeatmap easier to read, as well as preserving uniqueness.  - Slight\nspeed improvements to JSdist (noticeable when using csCluster on\nlarge feature sets).  - 'testTable' argument to getSig() has been\ndropped in lieu of new getSigTable() method.
- Bugfixes: - fixed issue in which there was no graceful error handling\nof missing CDS or TSS data in cuffdiff output.  - Fixed issue in\nwhich distribution test data (promoters, splicing, relCDS) were not\nappropriately added to objects on creation.  - Fixed bug that would\nsometimes cause csBoxplot() to throw an error when log-transforming\nfpkm data.
-Also added pseudocount argument.  - Fixed bug that would\ncause diffData() to return a filtered subset of results by default.\n- Adjusted indexing of tables to improve performance on large\ndatasets.  - Fixed bug that caused diffData method to not be\nregistered with CuffFeature and CuffGene objects.  - Fixed bug that\nsometimes caused over-plotting of axis labels in csBarplots.
-New\nFeatures: - added getSig method to CuffSet class for rapid retrieval\nof significant features from all pairwise tests (as a list of IDs).\nBy default the level is 'genes' but any feature level can be queried.\n- csCluster now uses Jensen-Shannon distance by default (as opposed\nto Euclidean) - Added 'xlimits' argument to csVolcano to constrain\nplot dimensions.  - Enforced requirement in csVolcano for x and y\narguments (as sample names).
-Notes: - Changed dependency 'reshape'\nto 'reshape2' - Changed the default orientation of\nexpressionBarplot() for CuffFeatureSet objects.  - Changed output of\ncsCluster to a list format that includes clustering information.
-As a\nresult, I created the function csClusterPlot to replace the previous\ndefault drawing behavior of csCluster.
-This allows for stable\ncluster analysis.  - For consistency, the 'testId' slot for CuffDist\nobjects was renamed to 'idField'.
-This brings the CuffDist class in\nline with the CuffData class.  - CuffGene and CuffGeneSet now include\nslots for promoter, splicing, and relCDS distribution test results.
+- Fixed minor bug in CuffFeature::fpkmMatrix

+Changes in version 1.1.3:

+NEW FEATURES

+- getSig() has been split into two functions: getSig() now returns a vector of ids (no longer a list of vectors), and getSigTable() returns a 'testTable' of

+- binary values indicating whether or not a gene was significant in a particular comparison.

+- Added ability in getSig() to limit retrieval of significant genes to two provided conditions (arguments x & y). (reduces time for function call if you have a specific comparison in mind a priori)

+- When you specify x & y with getSig(), q-values are recalculated from just those selected tests to reduce impact of multiple testing correction.

+- If you do not specificy x & y getSig() will return a vector of tracking_ids for all comparisons (with appropriate MTC).

+- You can now specify an 'alpha' for getSig() and getSigTable() [ 0.05 by default to match cuffdiff default ] by which to filter the resulting significance calls.

+- Added csSpecificity() method: This method returns a feature-X-condition matrix (same shape as fpkmMatrix) that provides a 'condition-specificity' score defined as 1-(JSdist(p,q)) where p is is the density of expression (probability vector of log(FPKM+1)) of a given gene across all conditions, and q is the unit vector for that condition (ie. perfect expression in that particular condition)

+- specificity = 1.0 if the feature is expressed exclusively in that condition

+- Created csDendro() method: This method returns a object of class 'dendrogram' (and plots using grid) of JS distances between conditions for all genes in a CuffData, CuffGeneSet, or CuffFeatureSet object.

+- Useful for identifying relationships between conditions for subsets of features

+- New visual cues in several plot types that indicates the quantification status ('quant_stat' field) of a particular gene:condition.
+This information is useful to indicate whether or not to trust the expression values for a given gene under a specific condition, and may provide insight into outlier expression values.
+  This feature can be disabled by setting showStatus=F.

+- csDensity() is now available for CuffFeatureSet and CuffGeneSet objects

+BUG FIXES

+- Fixed bug in getGenes that may have resulted in long query lag for retrieving promoter diffData.
+As a result all calls to getGenes should be significantly faster.

+- CuffData fpkm argument 'features' now returns appropriate data.frame (includes previously un-reported data fields).

+- Replaced all instances of 'ln_fold_change' with the actual 'log2_fold_change'.
+Values were previously log2 fold change but database headers were not updated to reflect this.

+- Fixed bug that could cause readCufflinks() to die with error when using reshape2::melt instead of reshape::melt.

+NOTES

+- ***The structure of the underlying database has changed in this version.
+As a consequence, you must rebuild you cuffData.db file to use new version. readCufflinks(rebuild=T)***

+- Updated vignette

+- 'fullnames' logical argument was added to fpkmMatrix.
+If True, rownames for fpkmMatrix will be a concatenation of gene_short_name and tracking_id.
+This has the added benefit of making row labels in csHeatmap easier to read, as well as preserving uniqueness.

+- Slight speed improvements to JSdist (noticeable when using csCluster on large feature sets).

+- 'testTable' argument to getSig() has been dropped in lieu of new getSigTable() method.

+Changes in version 1.1.1:

+BUG FIXES

+- fixed issue in which there was no graceful error handling of missing CDS or TSS data in cuffdiff output.

+- Fixed issue in which distribution test data (promoters, splicing, relCDS) were not appropriately added to objects on creation. oFixed bug that would sometimes cause csBoxplot() to throw an error when log-transforming fpkm data.
+Also added pseudocount argument.

+- Fixed bug that would cause diffData() to return a filtered subset of results by default.

+- Adjusted indexing of tables to improve performance on large datasets.

+- Fixed bug that caused diffData method to not be registered with CuffFeature and CuffGene objects.

+- Fixed bug that sometimes caused over-plotting of axis labels in csBarplots.

+NEW FEATURES

+- added getSig method to CuffSet class for rapid retrieval of significant features from all pairwise tests (as a list of IDs).

+- By default the level is 'genes' but any feature level can be queried.

+- csCluster now uses Jensen-Shannon distance by default (as opposed to Euclidean)

+- Added 'xlimits' argument to csVolcano to constrain plot dimensions.

+- Enforced requirement in csVolcano for x and y arguments (as sample names).

+NOTES

+- Changed dependency 'reshape' to 'reshape2'

+- Changed the default orientation of expressionBarplot() for CuffFeatureSet objects.

+- Changed output of csCluster to a list format that includes clustering information.
+As a result, I created the function csClusterPlot to replace the previous default drawing behavior of csCluster.
+This allows for stable cluster analysis.

+- For consistency, the 'testId' slot for CuffDist objects was renamed to 'idField'.
+This brings the CuffDist class in line with the CuffData class.

+- CuffGene and CuffGeneSet now include slots for promoter, splicing, and relCDS distribution test results.

 deepSNV
 -------

- Version Date       Category
- 1.0.0   2012-03-29 Updates
- 1.0.0   2012-03-29 Updates
- 1.0.0   2012-03-29 Updates
- 0.99.3  <NA>       Bugfixes
- 0.99.3  <NA>       Bugfixes
- 0.99.2  2012-01-20 Updates
- 0.99.1  2012-01-06 Updates
- 0.99.1  2012-01-06 Updates
- 0.99.1  2012-01-06 Updates
- 0.99.1  2012-01-06 Updates
- 0.99.1  2012-01-06 Updates
- 0.99.1  2012-01-06 Updates
- 0.99.1  2012-01-06 Updates
- 0.99.0  2011-12-21 Updates
- 0.99.0  2011-12-21 Updates
- 0.99.0  2011-12-21 Updates
- 0.99.0  2011-12-21 Updates
- 0.99.0  2011-12-21 Updates
- 0.99.0  2011-12-21 Updates
- 0.9.5   <NA>       Updates
- 0.9.5   <NA>       Bugfixes
- 0.9.4   <NA>       Updates
- 0.9.4   <NA>       Updates
- 0.9.3   <NA>       <NA>
- 0.9.3   <NA>       <NA>
- 0.9.3   <NA>       <NA>
- 0.9.2   <NA>       <NA>
- 0.9.1   <NA>       Minor bugfixes
- 0.9.0   <NA>       Pre-release
- Text
- Added CITATION file
- Made NEWS (this file) R-readable
- Changed Vignette
- Fixed error in summary() when there were no significant SNVs.
- Some fixes if only a single column of the alignment is selected
- Changed plot to S3 method (to avoid warning in R-devel)
- Added small .bam example files test.bam, control.bam with 100\npositions.
- Modified man pages for bam2R()
- Modified man page for coordinates()
- Corrected example of consensusSequence()
- Compressed .RData files with tools::resaveRdaFiles
- Changed vignette to attach data, rather than load remotely.
- Argument "regions" of deepSNV can be a GRanges object.
- Added BiocViews field
- Added HIVmix data
- Added new examples
- Registered bam2R with R_registerRoutines
- New accessor functions "test", "control", "p.val", and "coordinates"
- Updated vignette
- "summary" now reports additional columns from regions slot.
- drop=FALSE in subsetting and summary.
- Directly link to static samtools library provided by Rsamtools
- Load example .bam files over http
- Added beta-binomial model
- Extended documentation
- Use summary instead of significantSNV
- Minor bugfixes
+Changes in version 1.1.4:

+BUG FIXES

+- Fixed error in summary() when there were no significant SNVs.

+- Some fixes if only a single column of the alignment is selected

+Changes in version 1.0.0:

+SIGNIFICANT USER-VISIBLE CHANGES

+- Added CITATION file

+- Made NEWS (this file) R-readable

+- Changed Vignette

+Changes in version 0.99.2:

+SIGNIFICANT USER-VISIBLE CHANGES

+- Changed plot to S3 method (to avoid warning in R-devel)

+Changes in version 0.99.1:

+SIGNIFICANT USER-VISIBLE CHANGES

+- Added small .bam example files test.bam, control.bam with 100
+  positions.

+- Modified man pages for bam2R()

+- Modified man page for coordinates()

+- Corrected example of consensusSequence()

+- Compressed .RData files with tools::resaveRdaFiles

+- Changed vignette to attach data, rather than load remotely.

+- Argument "regions" of deepSNV can be a GRanges object.

+Changes in version 0.99.0:

+SIGNIFICANT USER-VISIBLE CHANGES

+- Added BiocViews field

+- Added HIVmix data

+- Added new examples

+- Registered bam2R with R_registerRoutines

+- New accessor functions "test", "control", "p.val", and "coordinates"

+- Updated vignette

+Changes in version 0.9.5:

+SIGNIFICANT USER-VISIBLE CHANGES

+- "summary" now reports additional columns from regions slot.

+BUG FIXES

+- drop=FALSE in subsetting and summary.

+Changes in version 0.9.4:

+SIGNIFICANT USER-VISIBLE CHANGES

+- Directly link to static samtools library provided by Rsamtools

+- Load example .bam files over http

+Changes in version 0.9.3:

+SIGNIFICANT USER-VISIBLE CHANGES

+- Added beta-binomial model

+- Extended documentation

+- Use summary instead of significantSNV

+Changes in version 0.9.2:

+BUG FIXES

+- Minor bugfixes

+Changes in version 0.9.1:

+BUG FIXES

+- Minor bugfixes

+Changes in version 0.9.0:

+SIGNIFICANT USER-VISIBLE CHANGES

+- Pre-release

 DESeq
 -----